leeyadong/Radar-Gesture/README.md

 ## How to Access the Code

 The [USTC IP Lab](https://ustc-ip-lab.github.io/) has particular protocols for releasing the code and dataset.
-To access the code, please sign the [agreement](datasetAgreement.pdf), scan and send it to yadongli@mail.ustc.edu.cn or yadongli@uw.edu.
+To access the code, please sign the [code agreement](codeAgreement.pdf), scan and send it to yadongli@uw.edu.
 A notification email that includes the code will be sent within three days.

 ## Installation and Demo